strugee/Website-2/wp-theme/readme.md

 ## Cloning just this theme directory
-The best way to clone this repo for working locally is by initializing a new repo in the wp/content/themes/ directory of your local WordPress installation.
+The best way to clone this repo for working locally is by initializing a new repo in the `wp-content/themes/` directory of your local WordPress installation.
 You can then do a sparse checkout to clone only this directory.

 	# Create the repo
 	$ cd /path/to/local/wordpress/wp-content/themes/
 	$ git init

-	# Add the CIFWebsite repo as the origin remote
+	# Add this repo as the origin remote
 	$ git remote add -f origin https://github.com/CIF-Rochester/CIFWebsite.git

 	# Configure sparse checkouts to only clone the wp-theme directory and files